github/developer.github.com/content/changes/2014-09-15-finalizing-the-organization-and-team-membership-apis.md

 The [breaking change to the "Add team member" endpoint][add-team-member] will also go into effect for all requests on **September 22, 2014**.
 At that time, if you use the [add team member][add-team-member] endpoint to add a user to a team and that user isn't already on another team in your organization, the request will fail.
 To avoid this, be sure to use the [add team membership][add-team-membership] endpoint.

+### Addition to the Organization Membership API

+We've updated the [list your organization memberships][list-org-memberships] and [get your organization membership][get-org-membership] endpoints to include some basic information about the membership's organization.

 If you have any questions or feedback, please [get in touch with us][contact]!

 [contact]: https://github.com/contact?form[subject]=Organization+and+Team+Membership+APIs